Bwaite43/bwaite-github.io/_posts/2022-06-21-vmwareproxmox.md

 [Etcher](https://github.com/balena-io/etcher)

-The hard drive setup would be as follow using ZFS.
+The hard drive setup would be as the following using ZFS.

 850 EVO 250gb - Proxmox install